Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 How Does Each Option Affect Your Credit Score?

-Hospital payment plans do not appear on your credit report — they are not loans, and hospitals do not report to Equifax, Experian, or TransUnion.
+Hospital payment plans do not appear on your credit report.
+They are not loans, and hospitals do not report to Equifax, Experian, or TransUnion.
 A short-term loan, by contrast, does generate a hard inquiry and an active trade line that affects your score immediately.

 Frequently Asked Questions